markwingerd/checkdir/README.txt

     NTFS_PATH_TYPE
     UNIX_PATH_TYPE

-The validate validate varients will automatically correct errors for the file system and return the correction as a string.
+The validate varients will automatically correct errors for the file system and return the correction as a string.
 The check varients will raise exceptions when there is an error and leave it to you to fix them.

+The _seperator_ functions are to be used only on filenames. the check varients of these only display an error. the delete varients will automatically delete any seperator in the file names.
+CURRENTLY you will have to manually strip any preceeding seperator.  i.e:

+    "/fileName.txt" - remove the "/"

 Examples
 ++++++++